Research Interest and Biography

 One paper is accepted to NeurIPS 2024 as Spotlight.

-Our paper, titled "Distributed-Order Fractional Graph Operating Network", introduces a highly general continuous GNN framework inspired by differential equations.
+Our paper introduces a highly general continuous GNN framework inspired by differential equations.
 This framework features a learnable probability distribution over a range of real numbers for the derivative orders.

 One paper is accepted to TITS.

-Our paper, titled "PRFusion: Towards Effective and Robust Multi-Modal Place Recognition with Image and Point Cloud Fusion", proposes multi-modal place recognition models that utilize global fusion with manifold metric attention, achieving state-of-the-art performance on three large-scale benchmarks.
+Our paper proposes multi-modal place recognition models that utilize global fusion with manifold metric attention, achieving state-of-the-art performance on three large-scale benchmarks.

 One paper is accepted to ICLR 2024 as Spotlight.

-Our paper, titled "Unleashing the Potential of Fractional Calculus in Graph Neural Networks with FROND", introduces a novel continuous GNN framework that incorporates fractional differential equations.
+Our paper introduces a novel continuous GNN framework that incorporates fractional differential equations.

 Three papers are accepted to AAAI 2024.